dcgza3326VictoriaRamos/mon/README.md

 Fixed critical bug in main module - build 495
 Added new feature for better user experience - 825 Improved performance optimization - v1.2.7
+Added new feature for better user experience - 148